PriNova/nebulaflow/future-enhancements.md

 - **What**: Create unit tests asserting that new LLM nodes receive Sonnet 4.5 as default model and that legacy workflows without models are normalized correctly on load
 - **Why**: Ensures default model behavior is validated and protected against future regressions; complements the existing migration logic
 - **Priority**: P2 (quality assurance; improves confidence in default model behavior)

+### Input Node - Output Normalization Configurability
+- **Goal**: Provide workflow-level control over line ending normalization on live INPUT output
+- **What**: Add an optional configuration flag to control CRLF normalization behavior when rendering active INPUT nodes in live-preview mode
+- **Why**: CRLF normalization can alter workflow semantics for users working with files that require specific line endings (e.g., Windows batch files, shell scripts with CRLF requirements).
+Making this optional prevents silent data mutation for workflows with strict line-ending requirements.
+- **Priority**: P2 (optional enhancement; improves workflow portability across platforms)

+### Input Node - Naming Clarity for `getInactiveNodes` Helper
+- **Goal**: Reduce semantic confusion in ExecuteWorkflow helper functions
+- **What**: Rename `getInactiveNodes` to `getReachableNodes` or document its true purpose (returns nodes reachable from a given node), and update all call sites accordingly
+- **Why**: The current name is misleading; the function actually computes forward-reachable nodes, not inactive ones.
+Renaming prevents future maintainers from making incorrect assumptions about its behavior.
+- **Priority**: P2 (code quality; improves maintainability and reduces misuse risk)

+### Input Node - Performance Optimization for `allowedNodes` Construction
+- **Goal**: Reduce computational overhead during workflow execution resumption
+- **What**: Replace edge array iteration with direct `edgeIndex.bySource` lookup when constructing `allowedNodes` for resume filtering
+- **Why**: Current approach scans the entire edge array; using a pre-indexed map structure (if available) would reduce time complexity from O(E) to O(1) per lookup, improving performance on large workflows.
+- **Priority**: P3 (optimization; good-to-have for scalability)

+### Input Node - Type Safety for Input Node Data Content
+- **Goal**: Eliminate `any` type assertions in INPUT node output rendering
+- **What**: Add typed `content?: string` field to INPUT node data contract instead of casting to `(parentNode as any).data?.content`
+- **Why**: Explicit typing provides compile-time safety and clarifies the data shape for future developers working with INPUT nodes.
+- **Priority**: P2 (code quality; improves type safety)

+### Workflow Execution - Resume Filter Redundancy
+- **Goal**: Simplify guard logic in workflow resumption filtering
+- **What**: Remove redundant `resume?.fromNodeId` check in the resume filter, keeping only the `allowedNodes` validation
+- **Why**: The `allowedNodes` set already encodes which nodes are executable; the additional `fromNodeId` check is redundant and adds unnecessary cognitive load.
+- **Priority**: P3 (code quality; minor simplification)

+### Workflow Execution - Debug Logging for Skipped Nodes
+- **Goal**: Improve observability during workflow resumption
+- **What**: Add debug logging or UI status indicator when nodes are skipped during resume due to resume filters
+- **Why**: Silent skipping makes it difficult for users to understand why certain nodes didn't execute during a resume operation.
+Debug logs or UI feedback surfaces the reason.
+- **Priority**: P2 (UX/observability; improves debugging experience)